VeronicaLourens/portfolio-1/README.md

 ![Responsive site on different screens](assets/images/responsive.jpg)

-Here is the live site URL - [Super Cars live websie](https://veronicalourens.github.io/supercars/)
+Click here to view the site - [Super Cars live website](https://veronicalourens.github.io/supercars/)

 ## Planning Stage
 Made a few sketches on the paper to put my ideas on display.
 Looked for some information about the Lamborghini and Bugatti cars online.